AlexBHarley/deepstream.io-website/src/tutorials/core/getting-started-config/readme.md

+---
+title: Getting started
+description: Find out how to start your own deepstream server
+---

 Deepstream comes with a configuration file found at _conf/config.yml_ on windows/mac or in '/etc/deepstream/config.yml on Linux'.
 You can either edit it directly or create a copy and pass it to deepstream using the `-c` flag, e.g.

 ```bash